-An FCA registration is a valuable thing: respectability, confidence and legitimisation come from having these three letters all over your business.
-However, it does come with its share of regulation.
-The primary legislation is the Financial Services and Markets Act 2000 (FSMA) but is also impacted upon by European directives, namely Markets in Financial Instruments Directive (MiFID) and the Capital Adequacy Directive (CAD).
+Authorisation by the FCA is a valuable thing: respectability, confidence and legitimisation come from having these three letters featured on your website.
+However, it does come with more than its fair share of regulation!
+The primary legislation is the Financial Services and Markets Act 2000 (FSMA) but is also impacted upon by European directives, namely Markets in Financial Instruments Directive (MiFID 2) and the Capital Adequacy Directive (CAD).

-Following the usual small company exemptions per the Companies Act 2006 (CA06) many small financial services companies are exempt from the requirement to obtain a statutory audit however the following classes of companies/LLPs are required to have one:
+Following the usual small company exemptions per the Companies Act 2006 (CA06) many financial services companies are exempt from the requirement to obtain a statutory audit, however the following classes of companies/LLPs are required to have one:

 - Authorised insurers